Information Technology Security Policies and Guidelines

 ITS has developed guidelines to recommend appropriate storage services and locations to be utilized for restricted and all other classifications of University data.
 Please refer to the Guidelines for Storage of University Electronic Data page for a listing of storage services and locations by data classification.
 All paper and reports that contain restricted data must be securely stored in locked cabinets.

-ITS has developed standards for encryption to ensure confidential data is protected from disclosure.
-In compliance with University policy UM1691 - Campus Data Security Policy, employees are responsible for protecting restricted University data to which they have access.
+ITS has developed standards for encryption to ensure restricted University data is protected from disclosure.
+In compliance with University policy IT6005 - Data Security Policy, employees are responsible for protecting restricted University data to which they have access.
 University-owned laptops and portable media devices storing restricted University data must be encrypted.
 Local Support Providers (LSPs) in each department are responsible for assisting faculty and staff with this process.

-ITS has the following recommendations for encryption software:
+ITS has defined the following standards for encryption software:

 - Android: Android Device Encryption

 - iOS: Enable iOS DataProtection using a passcode